Home » Retail DIsplay » Moody and Creative Market Retail Display at The Nada Farm Sale May 2010

 A glass display case with assorted desserts is draped in pink fabric, showcasing a moody and creative market retail display topped with a decorative mannequin in a gown.
 Soft white fabric hangs elegantly in the background.

 with it’s own Marie Antoinette mascot, made from coffee filters and fabric.
-All thrifted.
-The entrance became what was called
+All made with thrifted items.

 A moody and creative market retail display fills a dimly lit, cluttered room with shelves, wooden planks, a column, and a "Sorry, we are CLOSED" sign.
 Light spills in from a partially open door on the right.